Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 Checkout some of my projects below, my favourite is a chess model trained using RL.

-Beyond programming, I love going to the gym, smash bros, and anime
+Beyond programming, I love going to the gym, chess, and anime